How to use the GroupListView component

 groupListView.itemToHeaderText = (group:Dynamic) -> group.headerText;

-Items in the collection are not required to be simple object literals, like {text: "Node A1"} in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+Items in the collection are not required to be anonymous structures, like {text: "Node A1"} in the example above.
+Class instances are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).
 If you use a class, be sure to update the item parameter's type in the itemToChildren, itemToText, and itemToHeaderText functions so that the compiler can catch any errors.

 Selection